Conflict related inquest records

 Apply for access to inquest records

-PRONI releases information under the Data Protection Act 1998 (DPA), the Freedom of Information Act 2000 (FOIA) and the Court Files Privileged Access Rules (NI) 2016.
+PRONI releases information under the Data Protection Act 2018 (DPA) and the Freedom of Information Act 2000 (FOIA).
 Applicants can decide which process is most suited to their needs.

 Access under the Freedom of Information Act 2000